ErJaLo/obsidian-react-graph-worker/README.md

 # obsidian-react-graph-worker

-Cloudflare Worker backend for `obsidian-react-graph`.
-Handles authentication, campaign access control, and GitHub commits.
-Users never touch GitHub directly — all writes go through this Worker using a bot token.
+Cloudflare Worker backend for obsidian-react-graph.
+Handles authentication, campaign access control, private GitHub reads, and GitHub commits.
+The React app never talks to GitHub directly; all reads and writes go through this Worker.

 ---